 Imagine the depth of reflection and consideration that would be required to identify and apply this tool created by Community Momentum.
 It would reduce simplistic interpretations that take place with the IAP2 Spectrum, and also increase understanding that effective and meaningful engagement is about more than the sponsor, more than the participants, and instead about how all elements of the whole system work together.

-The diagram below created by Dialogue Partners and applied to a recent community building project takes a whole new look at the levels of involvement and the requirements and commitments that must be in place at each level.
+The diagram below created by me and applied to a recent community building project takes a whole new look at the levels of involvement and the requirements and commitments that must be in place at each level.

 We’ve even added in sample techniques to help demonstrate the activities that might take place at each level.

-In some of Dialogue Partners recent work in community recovery to natural disaster, we found communities, agencies and groups had enormous difficulty applying the IAP2 Spectrum to what was happening on the ground.
-As a result, our team at Dialogue Partners created a new continuum for community engagement that focuses less emphasis on decision-making, and more emphasis on long-term, ongoing implementation and community building.
+In some of the recent work in community recovery to natural disaster, we found communities, agencies, and groups had enormous difficulty applying the IAP2 Spectrum to what was happening on the ground.
+As a result, I created a new continuum for community engagement that focuses less emphasis on decision-making, and more emphasis on long-term, ongoing implementation, and community building.

 What if we re-imagined the Spectrum with a focus on the whole picture?
 What if we put less emphasis on project by project approach to decisions and public engagement and put more emphasis on community building, long-term sustainability and working together within the system?